pluginkollektiv/snitch/readme.txt

 *Snitch* does not only log connection requests, but enables you to block future requests either by target URL (internet address being called in the background), or by script (file being executed to open up a connection).
 Once blocked, a  connection will be visually highlighted.
 Blocked entries can be unblocked with a simple click.

 *Snitch* is a perfect tool to “listen in” on outbound communication.
 It is also suitable to early recognize any malware and tracking software installed.
+You can youse *Snitch* to make sure you comply with GDPR.

 ### Summary ###
 *Snitch* writes a log of both authorized and blocked attempts of connectivity.
 An overall view provides transparency and lets you control outgoing connections initialized by plugins, themes, or WordPress.